Categories

 “Non-dual” means “not-two,” which implies there is no true multiplicity of phenomena.
 While non-dual self inquiry eradicates suffering admirably, the focus is not on how to have a comfortable life or desirable experiences, but rather to understand the nature of all phenomena.
 Are they really what they appear to be?
 Non-dual inquiry keeps penetrating all levels of subject-object duality, starting from gross to the subtlest level, to finally reveal that reality is non-dual without any inherent subject or object.
 All phenomena are empty awareness even in their multiplicity.
 There are no substantial, solid, independent, and autonomous phenomena.
 Even the “person” whom we take ourselves to be – a distinct subject – is found to be empty: a mere conceptual entity or a name-form.
 Reality is always non-dual, but its true nature is screened from us due to the errors of dualistic thought patterns that condition us, which is otherwise called avidya or ignorance.

-My path of self inquiry did not follow one particular school.
-The only thing constant in my journey was the desire to end suffering without any form of belief or authority.
+My path of self-inquiry did not follow one particular school, though it always veered around non-dual approaches.
+The only constant thing in my journey was the desire to end suffering without belief or authority.
 As I proceeded on this journey, I got exposed to various paths and schools.
-In my engagements with them, I started realizing that the root problem was the subject-object duality.
-Moreover, my predilection was towards those paths and methods that employed more of self inquiry rather than meditation (though which is useful as a tool to stabilize the mind), so I gravitated towards them as a solution to deconstruct the subject-object duality.
+In my engagements with them, I realised the root problem was the subject-object duality.
+Moreover, my predilection was towards those paths and methods that employed more self-inquiry rather than meditation (though which is useful as a tool to stabilize the mind), so I gravitated towards them as a solution to deconstruct the subject-object duality.

-In traditional Advaita, the non-dual path I followed, if one is a householder as a seeker, then he/she first enters into the preparatory path of Karma Yoga, and after attaining sufficient mental purity, he becomes qualified to enter the direct path of liberation called self-inquiry/ Jnana Yoga.
-If a seeker directly wishes to enter Jnana Yoga, he/she has to renounce the world and take sannyasa in most cases.
-Technically it is called vividisha sannyasa in Vedanta.
-Though there are several examples of householder Advaitins in the Upanishads like Uddalaka, Janaka etc.
+In traditional Advaita, the non-dual path I followed, if one is a householder as a seeker, then he/she first enters into the preparatory path of Karma Yoga.
+After attaining sufficient mental purity – called sattva in Advaita, he becomes qualified to enter the direct path of liberation called self-inquiry/ Jnana Yoga.
+If a seeker directly wishes to enter Jnana Yoga, he/she has to renounce the world and take sannyasa in most cases, technically called vividisha sannyasa in Vedanta.
+However, there are several examples of householder Advaitins in the Upanishads like Uddalaka, Janaka etc.

-However, neither did I renounce the world, nor did I enter Karma Yoga.
+Neither did I renounce the world, nor did I enter Karma Yoga.
 Instead, I entered Jnana Yoga directly through the unique teachings of J Krishnamurti.
-In my mind, this is a phenomenal and novel contribution of J Krishnamurti to the world of spirituality.
+In my mind, his teachings are a phenomenal and novel contribution to the world of spirituality.
 I left his teachings at an advanced stage to enter Advaita because I felt the need for a more metaphysical structure for further inquiry.
-Suffice to say here that a seeker can realize the potential of his teachings to enter Jnana Yoga of Advaita directly, while being a householder and, without entering the traditional teachings of Karma Yoga, which rely on the concept of God.
+Suffice it to say here that a seeker can realize the potential of his teachings to enter Jnana Yoga of Advaita directly, while being a householder and, without entering the traditional teachings of Karma Yoga, which rely on the concept of God.
 (Later the concept of God is negated in Jnana Yoga).
 See my article “The Place of Devotion/Bhakti in Shankara Advaita”.
 With Krishnamurti, one can enter deconstructive Jnana Yoga, right from the word go!
 One has to see for oneself if one can take this path as it requires extreme dedication and intellect.
 For most, it is advised that they go through the preparatory path of Karma Yoga before coming to Jnana Yoga if they take up Advaita.
+(Much later, I realized that one can enter Jnana Yoga directly even through the Advaita textbook Drig-Drishya Viveka.
+So in my teachings now, I use this as a text-book rather than Krishnamurti’s teachings.
+However I still retain a reading list of Krishnamurt books for students of Stage 1, who study with me)

-Theoretically speaking, if one has the prerequisites in terms of enormous zeal for self inquiry, enormous dedication to make it the only important thing in one’s life, one does not need a teacher in person.
+Theoretically speaking, if one has the prerequisites in terms of enormous zeal for self-inquiry, and enormous dedication to make it the only important thing in one’s life, one does not need a teacher in person.
 The books and writings should do.
 I did not have any appointed teacher throughout my own journey.
-I did have a number of philosophical dialogues with some teachers online in order to discuss certain very subtle issues.
-For my post Witness stage I had a lot of online dialogues with Greg Goode – Teacher of Direct Path.
-Nonetheless, I can say that a large part of my journey was almost without a teacher in person : just the books and the teachings.
+I had several philosophical dialogues with some teachers online to discuss certain very subtle issues.
+For my post-Witness stage, I had a lot of online dialogues with Greg Goode – Teacher of Direct Path.
+Nonetheless, I can say that a large part of my journey was almost without a teacher in person: just the books and the teachings.
 But this scenario is extremely rare.

-For the majority of people, I have seen that they benefit, rather require active support and guidance of a teacher.
-I have written an article on Self Inquiry and Issues Related to Teachers to help seekers find a true teacher.
-The rule of thumb is that if you are very serious in your self inquiry, the teacher shall appear at the right time.
-It may not be one single individual, and it may not be a teacher who hands truth to you.
-I had several people whom I encountered in my journey, who taught me a step or two in the direction of the final destination.
-They all came to answer, it seems to me in retrospect, those questions I was holding most intensely at that time.
-So one definitely needs to have a lot of dialogues with like-minded people in one’s journey of self inquiry, apart from one’s personal readings.
+The majority of people, I have seen benefit and require active support and guidance of a teacher.
+I have written an article on Self-inquiry and Issues Related to Teachers to help seekers find a true teacher.
+The rule of thumb is that if you are very serious in your self-inquiry, the teacher shall appear at the right time.
+It may not be one single individual, and it may not be a teacher who hands the truth to you.
+I encountered several people on my journey, who taught me a step or two in the direction of the final destination.
+They all came to answer, it seems to me in retrospect, questions I was holding most intensely at that time.
+So one definitely needs to have a lot of dialogues with like-minded people in one’s journey of self-inquiry, apart from one’s personal readings.
 Having said this, there are also the rare and genuine teachers who can ferry you across the ocean of samsara – right from one shore to the other.

 Choosing One’s Path

 Inexperienced seekers labour under the illusion that all paths lead to the same truth.
 However, non-dual paths are completely different from dualistic paths in terms of the ultimate reality.
 Even amongst non-dual paths, the practices of different paths may be diametrically opposed to each other.
-For example almost every seeker believes that spirituality is to do with meditation.
-This is the case mostly for Yoga based schools and devotion based schools.
-In many non-dual inquiry based schools, the emphasis is more on transformative knowledge; meditation is an invaluable aid (for mental stabilization) but not the direct means to liberation.
+For example, almost every seeker believes that spirituality has to do with meditation.
+This is the case mostly for Yoga-based schools and devotion-based schools.
+In many non-dual inquiry-based schools, the emphasis is more on transformative knowledge; meditation is an invaluable aid (for mental stabilization) but not the direct means to liberation.
 (For further understanding, one may read my article “Shabda Pramana: Enlightenment through Words in Advaita Vedanta: Presenting a Dialogue) Nowadays, the teachings of Yoga schools are mixed with the teachings of Shankara-Gaudpada Advaita Vedanta.
 I have touched on this issue in my article Difficulties in Finding the True Method of Advaita Vedanta of Shankaracharya – Part 1.
-It talks about numerous sub schools even within Vedanta.
+It talks about numerous sub-schools even within Vedanta.
 So any inquirer should be sure of two things

-- Every path is different depending upon whether it is dual or non-dual.
+1. Every path is different depending on whether it is dual or non-dual.

-- Every path has a different methodology for reaching their goal.
+2. Every path has a different methodology for reaching its goal.
 At times these methodologies or practices conflict with each other.

 One must study the path carefully and see if it suits his/her purpose.
-For instance those inclined to bhakti very strongly may not be inclined to Advaita Vedanta of Shankara/Gaudapada, unless they are willing to consider God as a helpful illusion at an initial stage of their journey to arrive at non-dual Awareness.
+For instance, those inclined to bhakti very strongly may not be inclined to Advaita Vedanta of Shankara/Gaudapada, unless they are willing to consider God as a helpful illusion at the initial stage of their journey to arrive at non-dual Awareness.

-Once an individual comes to understand vaguely the futility of the first three aims of Dharma, Artha, Kama, and begins questioning them to find if there is something beyond this mechanical process of desire and suffering we call life, the fourth aim of Moksha appears on the horizon.
-Self inquiry, thus, kicks in when one is discontented with all the goods that life has to offer.
-If the self inquiry is really genuine one shall leave no stone unturned to completely end the teeming discontent of life.
+Once an individual comes to understand vaguely the futility of the first three aims of Dharma, Artha, and Kama and begins questioning them to find if there is something beyond this mechanical process of desire and suffering we call life, the fourth aim of Moksha appears on the horizon.
+Self-inquiry, thus, kicks in when one is discontented with all the goods that life has to offer.
+If the self-inquiry is really genuine one shall leave no stone unturned to completely end the teeming discontent of life.

-Basically my journey of self inquiry till now can be divided into four phases, therefore the reader finds my writings divided under three headings of self inquiry in this website.
-The last two stages are combined under the heading Advaitic Inquiries.
+Basically, my journey of self-inquiry could be divided into four phases, therefore the reader finds my writings divided under four headings of self-inquiry on this website.
 These inquiries are arranged in a hierarchical order as –

 Common to all these inquiries are the three processes of Jnana Yoga/Knowledge Yoga, called: